Jamianvesh/FoodMeds/README.md

 ## ⚠ *NOTE*

 Since we haven't deployed yet, to run this project locally, you will need certain *sensitive configuration files* (such as MongoDb keys and environment variables) which are *not included in this public repository* for security reasons.
-We had created dummy .env files named .env.example but did not filled the values for the keys in those files.
+We had created dummy .env files named .env.example but did not fill the values for the keys in those files.
-If you would like to access these info , please feel free to contact us.
+If you would like to access this info , please feel free to contact us.